k4drw/hamclock-fb/README.md

 - Provides automated updates and service management
 - Is optimized for dedicated display installations

+**Note: "X Windows" (also known as X11 or X Window System) is the standard graphics system used in Linux - it is **NOT** related to Microsoft Windows.
+HamClock is a Linux application and cannot run natively on Microsoft Windows.
+For more information about X Windows, see [Wikipedia's X Window System article](https://en.wikipedia.org/wiki/X_Window_System).**

 For the official HamClock installation method using X Windows, please visit: https://www.clearskyinstitute.com/ham/HamClock/#tab-key